hubmapconsortium/ingest-validation-tools/docs/sample/index.md

 Related files:

-Excel and TSV templates for this schema will be available when the draft next-generation schema, to be used in all future submissions, is finalized (no later than Sept.
-30).

 This schema has been replaced by the individual [Block](https://hubmapconsortium.github.io/ingest-validation-tools/sample-block/), [Section](https://hubmapconsortium.github.io/ingest-validation-tools/sample-section/), and [Suspension](https://hubmapconsortium.github.io/ingest-validation-tools/sample-suspensino/) schemas.
 Please use these moving forward.
 For more information, please refer to [this document](https://docs.google.com/document/d/1KEo-34Rjf6gS3ZM3DEenIejtb35txPLsbpdjBmbKauo/).